mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 [root]# mmcli -G ERR;
 {% endhighlight %}

 But that seems like a relatively dead end...
+Since it doesn't change the messages.

-### What's going on?
+### What's going on during plug-in of the device?

 https://android.googlesource.com/kernel/mediatek/+/android-6.0.0_r0.6/Documentation/usb/acm.txt